jamieliang12/PocketCloset/README.md

 ## Features
 - Sign up & Login
-- Add Clothing Items
-  Upload images from your photo library, name the clothing item, and categorize it
+- Add Clothing Items: Upload images from your photo library, name the clothing item, and categorize it
-- Outfit Builder
-  View all closet items and combine them into outfits, using an intuitive visual layout
+- Outfit Builder: View all closet items and combine them into outfits, using an intuitive visual layout
-- Edit & Delete Items
-  Update or remove clothing pieces from your closet at any time
+- Edit & Delete Items: Update or remove clothing pieces from your closet at any time
 - Real-time data syncing

 ## Tech Stack